-Spectroscopy is the study of how radiated matter and energy interact.
-The matter absorbs energy, creating an excited state.
-When the matter is metal, it’s easy to see the interaction because there’s visible evidence, like sparks, created by the electromagnetic waves that form the visible light on the visible spectrum.
+Matter absorbs energy, creating an excited state.
+When matter is made of a certain material, such as metal, it’s easy to see the interaction, because there’s visible evidence, like sparks, created by the electromagnetic waves that form the visible light on the visible spectrum.

-A spectrophotometer refers to a number of instruments that measure light.
-The exact definition varies depending on the area of science or industry.
-In all situations, the term “photo” is used to indicate that the spectrometer is used to quantitatively measure light intensity with wavelengths.
+The exact definition of a spectrophotometer varies depending on the area of science or industry you’re in.
+However, in all situations, the term “photo” is used to indicate that the spectrometer is used to quantitatively measure light intensity with wavelengths.
 They can also measure the intensity of electromagnetic radiation at numerous wavelengths.

 These tools measure the absorbance of wavelengths of solutions, as well as the transparency or transmittance of solids.
 They can also measure the reflectance of solutions.
 Using different calibrations and controls, they can measure the diffusivity of light ranges in the electromagnetic spectrum covering 200 nm to 2500 nm.